-Training formation is divided into educational activities aiming to provide a common background to all doctoral students (interdisciplinary modules) and in educational activities more specifically dedicated to each Curriculum.
+Training formation is divided into educational activities aiming to provide a common background to all doctoral students (interdisciplinary modules) and in educational activities more specifically dedicated to each Curriculum and specific thesis project.
+It should be noted that 18 ECTS in the three years are the minimum requirement, but 20-22 ECTS in educational activities are advised.